 3. Have a Specific Process for Getting Things Done

 Productivity is a key element for any startup or entrepreneur and this is certainly true for startups and entrepreneurs who simply cannot afford to waste any time.
-When you consider Ries’ past experiences with venture capital firms, startups and mega-companies like General Electric, we can know that the serial entrepreneur is a master when it comes to getting things done.
+It’s important to take into consideration Ries’ past experiences with venture capital firms, startups, and mega-companies like General Electric.
+With this information, you can tell that the serial entrepreneur is a master when it comes to getting things done.

 How It’s Done – Ries has an excellent strategy for productivity that involves combining the minimum viable product process with the validated learning mentioned above.
 He goes on to say that this combination will enable startups to get things done and learn along the way.